 After allowing the serum to dry, it was time for the Soli-Tone Light Therapy.
 This therapy uses different coloured lights to increase the efficacy of the treatment and serums your skin just received.
 The panel wraps around your face and it flashes several different colours in the 20-30 minute process.
 You’re supposed to sleep and let the light do its work, but I found it hard to with the “disco flashing” that happens every five minutes.
 The lights are also quite bright so despite the googles they put over your eyes, it was still a huge distraction.

 After completing the light treatment, I was provided with an AlumierMD skincare mini kit which included an anti-itch cream, sunscreen and cleanser.
-Your skin will be quite sensitive after the treatment so you need to avoid hot water (use lukewarm water).
-They recommend using the provided skincare kit for the next week or so.
+Your skin will be quite sensitive after the treatment so you need to avoid hot water (use lukewarm water) and the sun.
+They recommend using the provided skincare kit for the next week or so and to make sure to wear sunscreen and avoid heavy makeup for about a week.

 The Q Max Facial Result